Mental Health Facilities Billings, MT

 Aware Inc

-Aware Inc is a mental health clinic in Billings, MT, located at 1050 South 25th Street West, Suite 2, 59102 zip code area.
+Aware Inc is a mental health treatment clinic in Billings, Montana, located at 1050 South 25th Street West, Suite 2, in the 59102 zip code.
 Aware Inc provides partial hospitalization/day treatment.
-Aware Inc offers integrated dual diagnosis disorder treatment and behavior modification to children / adolescents.
+Aware Inc provides behavior modification and integrated dual diagnosis disorder treatment to children / adolescents.
 Aware Inc also supports people with traumatic brain injury, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services offered at Aware Inc include supported employment, vocational rehabilitation services and case management.
+Additional services provided by Aware Inc consist of vocational rehabilitation services, education services and case management.

 Learn More